strommej/book-recommendations/api/README.md

 Replace `<yourclientid>`, `<yourusername>`, and `<yourpassword>` with your actual Cognito app client ID and credentials.
 Your Cognito client id will output from the CDK deploy and you can use the AWS console to create a username and password for yourself.

 The response will include an `IdToken` in the `AuthenticationResult`.
-Use this token in Bruno as the `idToken` in your dev bruno environment:
+Use the `IdToken` as the `idToken` in your Bruno dev environment.

 ## Notes
 See the main [README](../README.md) for project context and links to infrastructure and ETL modules.